prajupeta/Example/README.md

  If state is ready then changes state to "Wait" and performs the required job changes the state back to "Ready" (write to file)

+ If this program has to be run on different pcs,then have the file on shared drive

  This approach one way of addressing the problem, one can use database or check for http://www.terracotta.org/